TrademarkTrademark

 Ryan FeeApril 27, 2026

-Platform engineers frequently answer repetitive questions manually: which workspaces failed, whether infrastructure has drifted, or how compliance posture has changed.
-Scalr's MCP server addresses this by making your entire Scalr account conversational when connected to AI clients like Claude.
-Workspaces, run history, environments, variables, policy groups, access controls, and billing data all become something you can simply ask about.
+If you run a platform team, you answer the same questions by hand all day: which workspaces failed, whether anything has drifted, how the compliance posture changed since last week.
+Scalr's MCP server fixes that by making your whole Scalr account conversational once you connect it to an AI client like Claude.
+Workspaces, run history, environments, variables, policy groups, access controls, and billing data all turn into things you can just ask about.

 Before You Start: Make Your Prompts Specific